-When the record, including any transcript, is complete for purposes of appeal, the clerk will transmit a certificate of record to the district court or other appellate court and will notify the parties of the date that the certificate of record was filed.
-The clerk will retain the record until the district court or other appellate court requests it.
+When the record, including any transcript, is complete for purposes of appeal, the bankruptcy clerk will transmit a certificate of record to the clerk of the district court or other appellate court and will notify the parties of the date that the certificate of record was filed.
+The bankruptcy court clerk will retain the record until the district court or other appellate court requests it.